ChrisBeaumont/brut/README.md

 The `v1` tag represents the state of the code at the time of publication.

+Data associated with this project is also archived at [The Dataverse](http://thedata.harvard.edu/dvn/dv/brut) (doi:10.7910/DVN/26463)

 ## High level summary

 Brut uses a database of known bubbles (from the [Milky Way Project](http://www.milkywayproject.org/)) and Spitzer images from our galaxy to build an automatic bubble classifier.
 The classifier is based on the Random Forest algorithm, and uses the [WiseRF](http://docs.wise.io/wiserf_python.html) implementation of this algorithm.

 The main question that Brut attempts to answer is "does this image contain a bubble?"
 The images presented to Brut are 2-color square postage stamps extracted from 8 and 24 micron Spitzer images of the Galactic plane.

 The [picloud](http://www.picloud.com/) platform was used to perform some of the computation in parallel, in the cloud.